TailBlazor/Table/README.md

 # TailBlazor.Table

+#### Update
+I refactored to push Table more in line with how the other elements are done.
+Please see changes below.

 Blazor Table a basic yet customizable table component for Tailwindcss

 Without passing it anything you'll get very basic styles, however giving it it's base classes and you can really make a customizable table that Tailwind is capable of.

 ![Nuget](https://img.shields.io/nuget/v/TailBlazor.Table.svg)